QtExcel/QXlsx/README.md

 <p align="center"><img src="https://github.com/j2doll/Qxlnt/raw/master/markdown-data/Concept-QXlnt.jpg"></p>

 - Qxlnt is a helper project that allows xlnt to be used in Qt.
-- xlnt is a excellent library for usinf xlsx Excel files.
+- xlnt is a excellent C++ library for usinf xlsx Excel files. :+1:
 - I was looking for a way to make it easy to use in Qt.
 Of course, cmake is compatible with Qt, but it is not convenient to use.
 So I created Qxlnt.

 ### :star: <b>Qlibxlsxwriter</b> [https://github.com/j2doll/Qlibxlsxwriter](https://github.com/j2doll/Qlibxlsxwriter)